5thGenRams Forums

 All the above IMHO.

 (As an exercise, I suppose one could measure the valve body/pan interface dimensions.
 It's roughly a foot wide by 18" long.
-Next, measure the drain port location in reference to that.
+Next, measure the fill port location in reference to that.
 Then work the geometry (sines and cosines) of what various angles would do to the fluid level.
 I cannot imagine that anything less than 10-15^ would have ANY impact, other than a theoretical one.
 (It would probably be a smaller value than the variability of "fill until a steam of fluid drains and then install the plug."
 If I'm 10 seconds faster than you, and my "thin stream" is bigger than your "thin stream", then I'll have more fluid than you.

 Also, think about how that oil circulates when you're driving up a 10^ grade, with a heavy tongue-weight trailer, accelerating.
 Or in a hard turn.
 Etc. There's gotta be a LOT of slop.